-Results from the national GP patient survey showed that patient's satisfaction with how they could access care and treatment was above local and national averages.
+Results from the national GP patient survey showed that patient's satisfaction with how they could access care and treatment was comparable to local and national averages.

-- 91% of patients were satisfied with the practice's opening hours compared to the CCG average of 83% and national average of 78%. - 93% of patients said they could get through easily to the practice by phone compared to the CCG average of 76% and national average of 73%.
+- 78% of patients were satisfied with the practice's opening hours compared to the national average of 78%. - 97% of patients said they could get through easily to the practice by phone compared to the national average of 73%.